Acacia lineata: Distribution and habitat

-A. lineata grows in a variety of habitats such as sclerophyll forest and woodland, but mostly occurs in mallee communities.
+Streaked wattle has a scattered distribution from the Eyre Peninsula and Cowell in South Australia, through north-western Victoria and New South Wales to near the Carnarvon Range in Central Queensland.
+It grows in a variety of habitats such as sclerophyll forest and woodland, but mostly occurs in mallee communities.

 Ecology

-A. lineata can grow in alkaline, sandy, or gravely soils.
+Acacia lineata can grow in alkaline, sandy, or gravely soils.

 Having phyllodes instead of leaves help A. lineate to survive in dry semi-arid environments, by reducing water loss.
 The phyllodes of A. lineatea are small, point up and are slightly hairy; adaptations that further reduce water loss.

 Acacias are able to fix nitrogen in the soil via a host bacteria that live on the roots called rhizobia, which aids in the growth of other plant species.